-Dean has called attention to the fact that in active tuberculosis the serum shows a decrease in opsonins which sensitize tubercle bacilli to phagocytosis, while at the same time there is an increase in the complement fixation power of the serum.
+Despite all the arguments that may be advanced in favor of the "unitarian" hypothesis, at least as covering the antibodies for protein antigens other than true toxins, it is by no means universally accepted, for arguments of more or less weight have been advanced against it.
+Dean 11 has called attention to the fact that in active tuberculosis the serum shows a decrease in opsonins which sensitize tubercle bacilli to phagocytosis, while at the same time there is an increase in the complement fixation power of the serum.
 This would suggest that these antibodies, opsonins and complement-binding amboceptors, are not the same, but it is possible that there is some other explanation for the discrepancy; for example, in active tuberculosis substances may appear which interfere with phagocytosis or which prevent the effect of opsonins on tubercle bacilli without interfering with complement fixation.

-Hektoen has observed opsonins in the spinal fluid of dogs when agglutinins could not be demonstrated, although the blood of the animal exhibited both opsonic and agglutinative activity.
-This finding might suggest that the opsonin had been selectively secreted into the spinal fluid, while the agglutinin had been held back, supporting the view that these are distinct antibodies.
+Hektoen 12 has observed opsonins in the spinal fluid of dogs when agglutinins could not be demonstrated, although the blood of the animal exhibited both opsonic and agglutinative activity.
+This finding suggests that the opsonin had been selectively secreted or filtered into the spinal fluid, while the agglutinin had been held back, supporting the view that these are distinct antibodies.